yjh-jy/dsa3101-bank-marketing-group-1/segmentation_updates/README.md

 3. Make sure Kafka and Zookeeper are running correctly by verifying their logs.

 4. Before starting a new instance, run `docker volume rm segmentation_updates_postgres_data` to remove persisted Postgres data.
 In production, this is not an issue because the producer runs continuously and does not restart, preventing conflicting transaction_id inserts.
 However, in our local setup, frequent restarts can lead to such conflicts.

-## 📊 **Future Work: Real-Time Visualization**

-- Integrating a **dashboard** (e.g., **Streamlit, Dash, or Grafana**) to visualize customer segment changes in real-time.
-- Implementing a **web socket**-based system to push updates to the frontend dynamically.